tohcnam/okta-idnow-demo/README.md

-# letsTravel
+# Okta IDnow Demo
-This project is an example to demonstrate how to use the Okta NodeJS middelware for authentication with a custom login page and a user profile page.
+This is an example for ID proofing with Okta and IDnow
+TODO: update README

 # Getting Started
 To install this example application, run the following commands: